-A visualized result of the weight destination and path is shown in Figure 5.
+A visualized result of the weight destination and path is shown in Fig. 5.
 The path to each possible destination is drawn with a green line, and the line width represents the weight of the path, which shows the level of intention that the ship will follow that path.

-3.3 Risk modeling
+3.3 Risk Modeling.
 After we get all possible paths that a ship may take and the corresponding weights of the paths, we can assess the risk of the own ship encountering a certain ship at a position in a future time.
-The position is estimated by assuming the ship is moving at a constant speed along the path, but a circle centered at that future position will be regarded as a risky area since the ship will not strictly move along the estimated path, and its speed may change during the motion.
+The position is estimated by assuming the ship is moving at a constant speed along the path, and a disk-shaped area centered at that future position will be regarded as a risky area since the ship may not strictly move along the estimated path and the uncertainty associated with its speed and direction during the motion needs to be accommodated.